Production3000/mvp3000esp/README.md

 Q: Some settings in my custom code are ignored?
 A: The value set during compile time is overwritten by stored values (if stored) during initialization.
 Possibly factory reset the device.

+## <a name='Contribute'></a>Contribute

+We are looking forward to your input on this project, be it bug reports, feature requests, or a successful implementation that does something cool.
+In the latter case we will gladly link you.

+Please follow the [GitHub guide](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) on how to contribute code to this project.

 ## <a name='License'></a>License